AhmedRaafat14/apiplatform-users-auth/README.md

         return new Response(sprintf('User %s successfully created', $user->getUsername()));
     }
     ```
-    * Now, we need to let the framework to know about this new api
+    * Now, we need to let the framework to know about this new endpoint by adding it to our routes file
     ```yaml
     # src/config/routes.yaml